kylefiedler/kylefiedler.github.com/_posts/2019-04-27-design-ethics.markdown

   - "quote"
   - "link"
   - "suggested_reading"
-  - "new"
 ---

 [“Ethics” and Ethics](https://ia.net/topics/ethics-and-ethics) by Oliver Reichenstein should probably be required reading for designers helping build applications.